Joe Kovacs: Track and field career

 In July 2016, Kovacs qualified for his first Olympic team by finishing in second place at the Olympic Trials.
 He then won a silver medal at the 2016 Olympics with a throw of 21.78 m.
 He finished behind teammate Ryan Crouser, who threw an Olympic Record 22.52 m.
-On Oct 5, 2019, Kovacs won the gold medal at the Outdoor World Championships with a 22.91 meter Shot Put on his final throw of the event.
+On October 5, 2019, Kovacs won the gold medal at the Outdoor World Championships with a 22.91 meter Shot Put on his final throw of the event.
 He was coached by his wife and they are featured in an Olympic Channel feature commercial together.

 Joe Kovacs placed 3rd at the 2023 World Athletics Championship in Budapest.

-Kovacs won silver medal in the 2024 Olympic Games in Paris, behind team mate Ryan Crouser.
+Kovacs won silver medal in the 2024 Olympic Games in Paris, behind teammate Ryan Crouser.

 Personal life

-Kovacs is of Hungarian descent and is a Hungarian-American.
-He is Catholic.

-Kovacs is married to former collegiate shot-putter and Vanderbilt throwing coach Ashley Kovacs (née Muffet).
+Kovacs is a Hungarian-American and a Catholic.
+He is married to former collegiate shot-putter and Vanderbilt throwing coach Ashley Kovacs (née Muffet).
 In 2019, Ashley began coaching Joe professionally.